Dylan Bennet Klebold

 Dylan attended Normandy Elementary School in Littleton, Colorado, for first and second grade and then transferred to Governor's Ranch Elementary School where he was part of the

 Brooks Brown, a boy he had been friends with since the first grade.
-He met
+Dylan met

-Eric Harris while attending Ken Caryl Middle School in the seventh or eighth grade and it turned out that Brooks Brown lived near the house Eric's parents had recently bought, and rode the same bus as Eric.
-Not long after that Eric introduced Dylan to his friend
+Eric Harris while attending Ken Caryl Middle School in the seventh or eighth grade.
+Brooks lived near the house Eric's parents had recently bought, and rode the same bus as Eric.
+The three boys were soon good friends.
+Not long after that, Eric introduced Dylan to his friend

 Nathan (Nate) Dykeman, who also attended Ken Caryl, and the boys all became

-Dylan's parents maintained initially that they had no idea that their son was troubled.
+After the shooting, Dylan's parents initially maintained that they had no idea that their son was troubled.
 One early report says Sue was stunned by what her son did.
-In it she claimed that she never had a hint of what was going to happen.
+In it, she said she never had a hint of what was going to happen.
 Dylan's older brother Byron

-When Columbine's senior prom was held on 4-17-1999, Dylan went by limo along with 12 other friends to the dance.
+Columbine's senior prom was held on 4-17-1999.
+Dylan went by limo along with 12 other friends to the dance.
 Nate Dykeman told reporters that nothing seemed unusual about that night, that everything went "perfect".
 Nate said that Dylan talked happily about a

-positive future attending college in Arizona and he sounded to his friends like that was what he really planned to do with his life.
-His family had already put down money for a dorm room at the University of Arizona where he planned to major in computer science.
-The whole Klebold family drove to Arizona on March 25, 1999 to pick out Dylan's room.
+positive future.
+He was going to attend college at the University of Arizona, where he would Major in computer science.
+He sounded to friends like that was what he really planned to do with his life.
+His parents had already paid for a dorm room.
+The whole family drove to Arizona on March 25, 1999 to pick out Dylan's room.

 Dylan's prom date for the night was friend Robyn K. Anderson, whom he'd met some years before at a Christmas party.
-She was attending the event with him as his friend; not a love interest.
+A senior at Columbine, she attended the event with him as his friend, not a love interest.
 Despite early media reports, Robyn and Dylan were not romantically involved.
+She had a crush on him, but he didn't return the interest.
 Robyn proudly boasted to another male friend shortly before the prom:

 "I convinced my friend Dylan, who hates dances, jocks and has never had a date let alone a girlfriend to go with me!
 I am either really cute or just really persuasive!"